-The MIT D-Lab Humanitarian Innovation program worked with ERHLA, a global charity that finds solutions to complex humanitarian problems through research and innovation, to develop a new resource to drive greater diversity and inclusion within project design and implementation.
+The MIT D-Lab Humanitarian Innovation program worked with ELHRA, a global charity that finds solutions to complex humanitarian problems through research and innovation, to develop a new resource to drive greater diversity and inclusion within project design and implementation.
 The Participation for Humanitarian Innovation (PfHI) toolkit sets out a robust approach to setting expectations for and monitoring the degree of participation within research and innovation projects for, with, and by people affected by crisis.

 The PfHI toolkit is composed of five tools